databricks/lilac/docs/blog/curate-coding-dataset.md

-# A better way to curate data
+# Using Lilac to curate a coding dataset

 Dec 2, 2023